ruifelixpereira/container-app-gh/README.md

 curl -X GET -H "Content-Type: application/json" http://localhost:8080/albums
 ```

-## Prepare it
+## Prepare it firts for GitHub Actions

+Bfore you will be able to run GitHub Actions to deploy Container Apps you needs to have the following:
+- A GitHub repository with the source code of your app
+- An Azure service principal and the credentials for authentication with Azure
+- A secret in the GitHub repository to store the Azure service principal credentials
+- An Azure Container Registry to store the container images of the Container Apps

-Create a GitHub repository, commit and push everyhting to it.
+1. Create a GitHub repository, commit and push everyhting to it.

 The push will trigger the action build-and-osuh.yaml that will build ans push the container image to ghcr.io:

 ![alt text](image.png)

-Create a new service principal on Azure that will be used by GitHub Actions to deploy new Container Apps:
+2. Create a new service principal on Azure that will be used by GitHub Actions to deploy new Container Apps:

 ```bash
 ./scripts/create-sp.sh